-Eastern Maine Law represents people subjected to unlawful discrimination by places of public accommodation such as restaurants, stores, professional offices, government offices, and other places offering services to the public.
-Unlawful public accommodations discrimination includes harassment, segregation, or denying equal access or enjoyment because of:
+Eastern Maine Law represents people subjected to unlawful discrimination by places of public accommodation like restaurants, stores, professional offices, government offices, and other places offering public services.
+Unlawful public accommodation discrimination includes harassment, segregation, or denying equal access or enjoyment because of:

 - Familial status